yu-ming-chen/tp/docs/DeveloperGuide.md

 ![Undo redo object diagram for step 1](diagrams/UndoRedoState0.png)

 Step 2: The user makes changes to NUSave data by creating a `Budget` named "demo".
-A `VersionedNusave` is instantiated with a deep copy of the `BudgetList` from `Nusave` and `BudgetIndex` from `State` before the change is made. `HistoryManager<VersionedNusave>` adds this `VersionedNusave` to the doubly linked list before moving its pointer forward.
+Before the change is made, a `VersionedNusave` is instantiated in case the user wants to undo. `HistoryManager<VersionedNusave>` adds this `VersionedNusave` to the doubly linked list.

 ![Undo redo object diagram for step 2](diagrams/UndoRedoState1.png)

 Step 3: The user executes the undo command.
-A `VersionedNusave` is instantiated with a deep copy of the current `BudgetList` from `Nusave` and `BudgetIndex` from `State`. `HistoryManager<VersionedNusave>` adds this `VersionedNusave` to the doubly linked list before moving its pointer backward to retrieve the previous `VersionedNusave`.
+Before reverting the changes, a `VersionedNusave` is instantiated in case the user wants to redo. `HistoryManager<VersionedNusave>` adds this `VersionedNusave` to the doubly linked list before moving its pointer backward to retrieve the previous `VersionedNusave`.
 The `BudgetList` from the previous `VersionedNusave` is loaded into `Nusave` while the `BudgetIndex` from the previous `VersionedNusave` is used to set `State`.
 Once this is done, the GUI should reflect that the "demo" budget is removed from NUSave.

 ![Undo redo object diagram for step 3](diagrams/UndoRedoState2.png)